dkandalov/dkandalov.github.io/_posts/coroutines/2018-05-06-call-with-current-continuation.md

 ```
 To convert `factorial` function to CPS we add one more argument to `factorial-cps` and use it almost like a `return` statement.
 This is straightforward for values, e.g. in `(continuation 1)`.
 However, it's a bit more subtle when calling other functions, e.g. `(continuation (* n (factorial-cps (- n 1)))))` won't work.
 The problem is that the result of `factorial-cps` is only accessible in its callback, so we need to invoke `continuation` inside the lambda.
 Similarly, in the `main` function we display `result` by passing callback (aka continuation) to `factorial-cps`.

-Here is another example of CPS in which we read a file from web sever, save it into a file and open the file (to be fair this example could be broken down further by writing `string-append` in CPS).
-Hopefully, this can convince you that any program can be rewritten in continuation-passing style.
-There are certain advantages of explicitly passing continuations, however as you can see the `main` function quickly becomes very nested.
-This is sometimes referred to as [callback hell](http://callbackhell.com).
-And this is when `callcc` can be really useful.
+Here is another example of CPS in which we read a file from web sever, save it into a file and [open](https://developer.apple.com/legacy/library/documentation/Darwin/Reference/ManPages/man1/open.1.html) the file with default application.
+Hopefully, this is somewhat convincing that any program can be rewritten in continuation-passing style.
+There are some advantages of explicitly passing continuations, however, as you can see in the `main` function, the code quickly becomes very nested.
+This is [callback hell](http://callbackhell.com) (aka [pyramid of doom](https://en.wikipedia.org/wiki/Pyramid_of_doom_(programming))) and this is when `call/cc` can be really useful.
 ```
 (use http-client)